gcallah/JohnGray/papers/callahan.md

 It is a great privilege to have the opportunity to comment upon the work of John Gray.
 His output has been so extensive and his thought has seen so much development that one could easily write a book tracing his intellectual odyssey, and so a mere paper on the topic must, of necessity, be no more than a sketch.
-(I have previously reviewed three of Gray's books, and some of the material below is drawn from those reviews, which one can find in the bibliography.)
+(I have previously reviewed three of Gray's books, and some of the material below is drawn from those reviews, which one can find cited in the bibliography.)

-He began his intellectual life on the left but moved towards libertarianism in the late 1970s, influenced by his study of the work of Nobel Prize-winning free-market economist F.A.
+Gray began his intellectual life on the left but moved towards libertarianism in the late 1970s, influenced by his study of the work of Nobel Prize-winning free-market economist F.A.
 Hayek (Gray 1982).

 Gray's libertarianism was tempered, however, by studying the work of Isaiah Berlin and Michael Oakeshott.
-(Gray wrote of the latter that "Michael Oakeshott [is] clearly one of the most original and profound British political philosophers since Hume and certainly this century's greatest conservative writer" [1996: p.
-40].)
+Over time, he was led to increasing skepticism towards the entire Enlightenment project.
+(Graeme Garrard's paper in this issue criticizes some of Gray's understanding of the Enlightenment.

+In the last decade or so, Gray has increasingly written works that interleave recounting of historical episodes with philosophical reflections on their meaning.
+[Kundera?]
+He also has developed his metaphysical views in a direction that I would refer to as "mystical atheism."
+(Many writers use "mystical" as a pejorative: be assured I am not doing so here.)

+So let us take a too brief journey through Gray's ouvre, beginning with his gradually distancing himself from Hayekian liberalism.

 ## Leaving Liberalism

 ### Liberalisms

-A key document of this shift was his 1988 work, *Liberalisms*.
+A key text for understanding this shift in Gray's attitude towards liberalism is his 1988 work, *Liberalisms*.
 It is a collection of essays written over a period of a dozen years.
 As Gray describes the essays, "They embody a single project, pursued continuously over the period in which they were written -- the project of defining liberalism and giving it a foundation."
-But, for liberalism, the conclusion was not a happy one: "The enterprise ended in failure" (Gray 1988, p. vii).
+But, for liberalism, the conclusion of the project was not a happy one: "The enterprise ended in failure" (Gray 1988, p. vii).

-"the move away from a political philosophy with the universalist pretensions as a desirable, or at any rate an inevitable move" 168

-But this is a move away from political philosophy, not a positive or a different kind of political philosophy.
-See Bosanquet and Oakeshott.

 Gray notes that, prior to the breakdown of the Western consensus the most salient event of which was the Reformation, "the liberal problem of establishing fair principles of social cooperation among persons having incompatible and incommensurable conceptions of the good — does not exist" (1988, p.
 169).

-Gray argues against Rawl's contention that justice is silent about the choice of economic system.
+In an essay on the contractarian method of political justification, Gray argues against John Rawl's contention that justice is silent about the choice of economic system.
 Gray's analysis of the unstable and inefficient nature of market socialism displays a deep understanding of the calculation argument forwarded by Mises and Hayek, far surpassing that of today's average economist.

-Gray argues that, contra Rawls, "the appropriate conception of the person for historical circumstance is closer to that which Hobbes presented at a time of profound religious conflict" (1988, p.
+Gray argues that, contra Rawls, "the appropriate conception of the person for our historical circumstance is closer to that which Hobbes presented at a time of profound religious conflict" (1988, p.
 181) We will see that Gray returns to this theme in his most recent book.

 ### Post-Liberalism

+Having decided that there is no philosophical basis for preferring liberalism to all other forms of governance, Gray turns his attention to what follows from this conclusion in a series of essays collected in *Post-Liberalism*.

 #### Hayek

-In "Hayek as a conservative" Gray notes that "Hayek's position is distinctive, to be sure" (1996, p.
+In the essay "Hayek as a conservative" Gray notes that "Hayek's position is distinctive, to be sure" (1996, p.
 32), and that "Hayek's attempt to synthesize the deepest insights of conservatism with the best elements of classical liberalism merits our closest scrutiny" (1996, p.
-33)
+33).

 "The dominant superstition of the Age of Reason is the belief that vital social institutions – law, language, and morality, as well as the market – must be or can become products of conscious contrivance and control, if they are